WolffunService/thetan-world-sdk-docs/README.md

 ### StopGrindingHeroItem

 **Declaration**
-``public void StopGrindingHeroItem()``
+``public void StopGrindingHeroItem(EndMatchInfo endMatchInfo)``

 **Description:** End grinding session and unlock selected NFT.
 You have to call this at the end of the game to unlock NFT and stop grinding session.
 Otherwise, user cannot select and grind other NFT.
+This function required [``EndMatchInfo``](#endmatchinfo) parameter to calculate user's rewards.

 ---